cfw-guide/dsi.cfw.guide/docs/get-started.md

 ## Section III - Memory Pit

 Memory Pit is an exploit utilizing the DSi Camera, compatible with all firmware versions.
-Optionally, this exploit can be used to install Unlaunch.

-There is a very minor risk of **bricking** your console when installing Unlaunch, so if this is a concern, use an [alternate exploit](alternate-exploits.html) instead, or proceed with the guide normally, but avoid installing Unlaunch.
-Keep in mind that if you don't install Unlaunch, homebrew compatibility will be somewhat limited if you only use Memory Pit.
+If using the exploit without installing Unlaunch, compatibility with some homebrews could be limited.
+If you encounter issues with DSi homebrews, you can return to this guide and set up an [alternate exploit](alternate-exploits.html) instead.

 ::: tip